Percy Pickard: Commanding 51 Squadron and the Bruneval raid

 In November 1941 Pickard was made commanding officer of 51 Squadron stationed at RAF Dishforth.
 The squadron was flying Whitleys.
-The older bombers were being used for photographic reconnaissance to evaluate targets and access bomb damage.
+The older bombers were being used for photographic reconnaissance to evaluate targets and assess bomb damage.

-In January planning had begun by the Combined Operations Headquarters under Lord Mountbatten in response to a request by R.V.
-Jones and the TRE to capture a German radar, an example of which was located on the bluffs overlooking the French coast near Bruneval.
-German air defenses had been improving, and they had developed a new radar, the Würzburg air defence radar, which could read both an aircraft's direction of flight and its altitude.
+In January planning had begun by the Combined Operations Headquarters under Lord Mountbatten in response to a request by R. V. Jones and the TRE to capture a German radar, an example of which was located on the bluffs overlooking the French coast near Bruneval.
+German air defences had been improving, and they had developed a new radar, the Würzburg air defence radar, which could read both an aircraft's direction of flight and its altitude.
 Transmitting this information to circling night fighters made the job of locating a bomber in the dark of night much easier.
 Jones and his group were keen to examine one, so they might devise methods to disrupt it.
 A raid making use of elements of the newly formed British 1st Airborne Division was planned.
 Air transport for the mission was to be provided by 38 Wing, a unit just brought together, but problems with this unit due to insufficient transport aircraft and a lack of veteran crews caused the mission to be reassigned to the more experienced 51 Squadron under Pickard.

 The target German radar station was situated on a 400 ft bluff overlooking the French coast.
 The mission was for 51 Squadron to carry a group of paratroopers to the German radar station, where they would dismantle it and bring it back, along with a couple of technical operators.
 The drop would be made between 500 and 600 feet.
-In January Pickard and his squadron began low level flight training.
-Their Whitely bombers were modified, with holes cut in the fuselage to allow men to jump from the aircraft.
+In January Pickard and his squadron began low-level flight training.
+Their Whitley bombers were modified, with holes cut in the fuselage to allow men to jump from the aircraft.
 Each Whitley could carry 10 paratroopers.
 Using 51 Squadron's twelve Whitleys, that meant the force would be limited to 120 men.